 - Bad conditions existed.

-- Your landlord knew about the bad conditions.
+- Your landlord knew about the bad conditions before you were behind in your rent.

-- You or anyone else under your control did not cause the bad conditions.
+- Neither you nor anyone else under your control caused the bad conditions.

-- The conditions can be repaired without your moving out.101
+- The conditions can be repaired without your moving out.110

 Bad Conditions Existed

-The best way to prove that the bad conditions exist and that the landlord has violated the state Sanitary Code is with a certified inspection report from the Board of Health.102
+The best way to prove that the bad conditions exist or existed and that the landlord has violated the state Sanitary Code is with a certified inspection report from the Board of Health.111

-A certified inspection report is one signed under the pains and penalties of perjury.103 If you have photographs or videotapes of the conditions, show them to the judge.
+A certified inspection report is one signed under the pains and penalties of perjury.112 If you have photographs or videotapes of the conditions, show them to the judge.
 Dead mice and roaches can be sealed in jars to be presented as exhibits.
 It is also important for you to testify about the harm that these conditions caused you and your family.
-Make a diagram of your apartment and use it to show the judge where bad conditions existed.
+Make a diagram of your apartment and use it to show the judge where bad conditions existed and indicate how long these problems have gone on.
 Keep in mind that the judge has not seen or lived in your apartment and does not know how bad things are or how they affected you.

 Your Landlord Knew About the Bad Conditions

-If the bad conditions existed at the time you moved into your apartment, the law presumes that your landlord knew about them, even if the landlord did not actually know of these conditions.104 See the section called Establishing That Your Landlord Had Knowledge of Illegal Conditions in Chapter 8: Getting Repairs Made.
+If the bad conditions existed at the time you moved into your apartment, the law presumes that your landlord knew about them, even if the landlord did not actually know of these conditions.113 For more information, see the section called Establishing That Your Landlord Had Knowledge of Illegal Conditions in Chapter 8: Getting Repairs Made.

-You or Anyone Else Under Your Control Did Not Cause the Bad Conditions
+Neither You nor Anyone Else Under Your Control Caused the Bad Conditions

 Your landlord must prove that you or someone in your household caused the defective conditions.
 If your landlord took a security deposit when you moved in, you should have a statement of conditions.
 If the defective condition is listed on this statement, that will be proof that you did not cause it.